Math, Reading, and Tutoring Help at Home

 How do I know whether my child needs an app, a program, a curriculum, or a tutor?

 An app is usually best for low-pressure practice, engagement, or daily repetition.
 A program is better when your child needs more structure.
-A curriculum makes sense when you need a broader teaching framework, especially for regular home teaching or homeschool.
+A curriculum makes sense when you need a broader teaching framework, especially for regular home teaching or homeschooling.
 A tutor is often the better fit when your child needs immediate feedback, accountability, and live support.

 What if my child struggles with both reading and math?